Skip to main content

 • Validate your lead lists before sending

-• Make your DNS records clean and properly configured
+• Keep your DNS records clean and properly configured

 Did this answer your question?